Resource Navigation

-Machine guarding accidents carry a distinct sting with them.
-This sting is the knowledge that a workers life was needlessly taken or will be irreversibly changed by the absence of a simple lock or piece of metal or plastic.
+Machine guarding accidents carry a distinct stigma, the knowledge that a worker's life was needlessly taken or will be irreversibly changed by the absence of a simple lock or piece of metal or plastic.
 Take the recent story of Kim Duong.
-Kim had worked for the steel fabricating company John Crowley Inc. off and on for six years.
-He was well known around the company, revered for his work ethic and safe practices.
-Earlier this year Kim was crushed by two six-hundred pound machine guards.
-Kim was operating a shot blaster, a machine used clean, peen or polish metal, when he climbed underneath the guards and bumped them causing the guards to fall.
-This story leaves questions unanswered, such as, were the guards properly installed if a ?bump' from an operator could cause the two six hundred pound guards to fall?
-Questions will be answered, as OSHA is conducting a full investigation; but that doesn't change the fact that what amounts to a simple mistake needlessly took a good man's life in an instant.
+Duong worked for the steel fabricating company John Crowley Inc. off and on for six years.
+He was well-known around the company, and revered for his work ethic and safe practices.

-I like to think of heavy machinery like dogs, they come in all shapes and sizes and some are naturally more dangerous than others.
-Fortunately with proper training and protective measures there's always a way to effectively use any machine; just as there is always a way to give any dog a good home.
-Identifying amputation hazards at your facility can be tricky if you aren't sure what to look for.
-OSHA defines an amputation hazard as any moving machine parts that have the potential to cause severe workplace injuries, such as crushed fingers or hands, amputations, burns, or blindness.
-Amputation hazards fall under the arena of safety known as machine guarding because the best way to prevent these injuries are adding safeguards to hazards.
-As a general rule of thumb: whenever a machine uses reciprocating, rotating and transverse moving parts,there's high likelihood it's a hazard.
-Here are some more specific mechanical components that when exposed often create amputation hazards:
+With proper training and protective measures, there's always a way to effectively use any machine.
+OSHA defines an amputation hazard as any moving machine parts that have the potential to cause severe workplace injuries, such as crushed fingers, amputations, burns, or blindness.
+Amputation hazards fall under the arena of safety known as machine guarding because the best way to prevent these injuries is by adding safeguards to known hazards.
+As a general rule of thumb, whenever a machine uses reciprocating, rotating, and transverse moving parts, there's a high chance it is a hazard.
+Here are some more specific mechanical components that, when exposed, often create amputation hazards:

 - Flywheels